benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

 - These Terms of Service apply to all use of BugPile's Platform.
 - Use of the Platform constitutes agreement to these Terms.
-- Binding arbitration applies, with disputes resolved in the jurisdiction of Ontario, Canada.

 ## 2. Key Definitions